choria-io/website/docs/content/deployment/nats/index.md

 Choria uses the excellent [NATS.io](https://nats.io/) broker by default.
 It's very fast, light weight, has a simple configuration and is easy to monitor.
 It's configured to only accept connections from nodes with certificates signed by the Puppet CA.

-One NATS server has been shown to be able to host over 2000 MCollective nodes comfortably using 300MB RAM.
+One NATS server has been shown to be able to host over 50 000 MCollective nodes comfortably.

 ## Prerequisites